stephen-pinto/PointyBoot/README.md

 - Classes or Constructors
 - Functions [coming soon]

+### Support
+- Supports session based DI service with Transient feature (lasting only for a session) feature like ASP.NET Core DI.This is facilitated by PBContext.
+- Each session (context) can have its own factory and instance to interface mapping.
+- Factory function and factory classes with automatic ditection of serving types.
+- Support for Singleton.

 ### Run and test
 This project is developed in VS2019 so you can use that or any latest version available.
 Or we can use VS Code editor with .NET developer toolset.

 ### Status
 Works with the basic use-cases and needs more improvements and handling for various error cases.
+Supports out of the box sessions to implement one's one Transient (lasting only for a session) feature like ASP.NET Core DI.
+This is facilitated by PBContext.
 No support for Generics yet but would be supported eventually.

 ### Based on